compensation for products you purchase. Read our full Affiliate Disclosure here.

-At the end of 2014, while I was looking through our family finances, I discovered I’d spent a staggering $11,464.55 on groceries!
+A few years ago, while I was looking through our family finances, I discovered I’d spent a staggering $11,464.55 on groceries the prior year!
 So you can imagine that I was really happy to discover Erin Chase at $5 Dinners.
 I was excited and intrigued about the idea that I could feed a family of 4 for about $5/meal (of course, given I have a family of 5, I knew it’d be a bit more for me).

 I ordered her meal plan for a while, and it gave me some good ideas and recipes upon which to build a solid foundation.
 It was a great start.

 Later in the year I finally made the decision to try her Grocery Budget Makeover.
 I had been reading about it for some time, so by the time registration opened for her fall class, I was ready to give it a try.
 What, I thought, did I have to lose?
 (See answer below 😉 )

 Here’s the skinny on the Grocery Budget Makeover